MicrosoftDocs/sql-docs/docs/2014/master-data-services/change-tracking-master-data-services.md

 manager: craigg
 ---
 # Change Tracking (Master Data Services)
   In [!INCLUDE[ssMDSshort](../includes/ssmdsshort-md.md)], you can use change tracking groups to take action when an attribute value changes.
-Use change tracking when you don’t know what the new value will be, but instead want to know if any change occurred.
+Use change tracking when you don't know what the new value will be, but instead want to know if any change occurred.

 ## Configuring Change Tracking
  To configure change tracking, you add an attribute to a change tracking group.
 The group can contain one or many attributes.
 Then, you create a business rule to define the action that is taken when any of the attributes in the group change.